T1A3105/Foodie-Explore/README.md

 🚀 Features
 🔐 1.
 User Login System

-A simple login form (email + password).
+A login form (email + password).

-Validates using a dummy user stored in the backend.
+Validates using a user stored in the backend.

 Uses Flask session to maintain login.